Skip To Main Content

 Staffing & Professional Growth

-• Hiring educators to help keep class sizes low
+• Hiring quality educators to support smaller class sizes

 • Para professionals to support student learning